dimitri-nicolo/calico/master/getting-started/kubernetes/installation/helm/index.md

   endpoints: http://etcd.co
 ```

-To connect to an etcd secured by TLS, also pass your certs into `etcd.tls` as follows:
+To connect to an etcd secured by TLS, also pass your certs into `etcd.tls` at install time with the following flags:

 ```
-helm install ./tigera-secure-core \
 --set-file etcd.tls.crt=./etcd.crt \
 --set-file etcd.tls.ca=./etcd.ca \
 --set-file etcd.tls.key=./etcd.key